corda/corda/docs/source/tutorial-cordapp.rst

 .. image:: resources/intellij-welcome.png
   :width: 400

-Click open, then navigate to the folder where you cloned the ``cordapp-template`` and click OK.
+Click open, then navigate to the folder where you cloned the ``cordapp-tutorial`` and click OK.

 Next, IntelliJ will show a bunch of pop-up windows.
 One of which requires our attention: